female-eugene/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](https://github.com/female-eugene/kickstarter-analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)
 When you look at the graph, it is very clear on the most successful month to launch a campaign.
 May has a high peak.
-Therefore, I would recommed Louise to launch her Kickstarter in May.
+Therefore, I would recommend Louise to launch her Kickstarter in May.

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals](https://github.com/female-eugene/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png)